 - Any other medical condition or its treatment approved by the Department of Health

-Additionally, the applicant must be an Arkansas resident (with proof), 18 years of age or older or be a minor patient with parental consent.
+Additionally, the applicant must be an Arkansas resident (with proof), eighteen (18) years of age or older or be a minor patient with parental consent.
 An official written certification from a physician is also required and state law prohibits members of Arkansas National Guard and United States Military from obtaining a registry ID card.
+Get Your Card

 Consumption is only permitted in a private residence.
 Using medical cannabis is prohibited in the following places: